gifale95/RNC/README.md

 ### 📦 Code description

-* **00_generate_insilico_fmri_responses:** Generate in silico fMRI responses for naturalistic images, using trained encoding models from the Neural Encoding Dataset.
+* **00_generate_insilico_fmri_responses:** Generate in silico fMRI responses for naturalistic images, using trained encoding models from the Neural Encoding Simulation Toolkit.
 * **01_in_silico_fmri_encoding_accuracy:** Compute the encoding accuracy and perform a noise analysis on the in silico fMRI responses.
 * **02_univariate_rnc:** Apply univariate RNC on the in silico fMRI responses.
 * **03_generative_univariate_rnc:** Apply generative univariate RNC on  in silico fMRI responses.